meshery/meshery/docs/pages/guides/mesheryctl/authenticate-with-meshery-via-cli.md

 ---
 layout: default
-title: Authenticating to `mesheryctl`
+title: Authenticating with Meshery via CLI
-permalink: guides/mesheryctl/authenticate-to-mesheryctl
+permalink: guides/mesheryctl/authenticate-with-meshery-via-cli
 language: en
 type: Guides
 category: mesheryctl
 ---

-To authenticate to mesheryctl you have to use the command `mesheryctl system login`.
+To authenticate with Meshery via mesh you have to use the command `mesheryctl system login`.
 On execution of this command you get a an option to choose a provider, you would have to choose `Meshery` as your provider to authenticate yourself.
 After doing so, a new window opens up with ways to login.

 ## Get your Token